Paulmicha/asc/README.md

 1. docker-compose (e.g. wodby/docker4drupal)
 1. Ansistrano, Portainer, Swarm, Helm, draft.sh, Dokku, Jenkins, Drone, Rancher, Mesos...

-The approach here is to provide a minimal base for abstracting out usual tasks (maintain a common set of commands with varying implementations), while allowing to complement, combine, replace or add specific operations **with or without** existing tools.
+The approach here is to provide a minimal base for abstracting usual tasks (maintain a common set of commands with varying implementations), while allowing to complement, combine, replace or add specific operations **with or without** existing tools.

 ## WHY